 Major group exhibition exploring the human body in contemporary Turkish art, December 19, 2024 - February 8, 2025.

-I use mixed media to express emotions.
+I use diverse materials to express emotions.
 My layers of watercolor, ink, coffee, plant extracts, and collage create rich textures that reflect human experiences.
 These materials help me build depth in my work.

 The use of coffee is a nod to my earlier video works that explored the tradition of Turkish coffee fortune-telling as a unique space for female storytelling.